sabrinamerkin/sabrinamerkin.github.io/_pages/about.md

   image: "/images/bean.jpg"
 ---

-B.S. in Mathematics with a concentration in Statistics (4.0 GPA) from the the University of North Carolina at Charlotte.
+I have a passion for utilizing statistical models and optimization techniques in data analysis to draw meaningful conclusions.
+My background in statistics and computer programming has enabled me to derive predictive inferences from data and effectively approach associated problems.
+I am familiar with statisticsl modeling techniques such as Regression Analysis, Time Series Analysis, Experimental Design, and Statistical Testing.
+I also have a strong understanding of concepts in Operations Research and Linear Programming.

-I have a passion for constructing statistical models and optimization algorithms to draw results from large databases.
-My background in statistics and computer programming enables me to derive predictive inferences from data and effectively address associated problems.
+I have the most experience using SQL, Tableau, R programming, and Python.
+I am currently taking courses on DataCamp to master these tools and further develop my skills as a Data Scientist.

-I have experience using SQL, Tableau, Python, R programming, and Java.
+I graduated in May 2023 from the University of North Carolina at Charlotte with a Bachelor of Science in Mathematics and a concentration in statistics (GPA: 4.0).
+I had several statistics-based research opportunities such as identifying differentially expressed genes through Poisson-Tweedie modeling, exploring variable selection in logistic regression modeling, and developing my own simplex algorithm software in Python!
+I served as the 2021-2022 President and Co-Founder of the Undergraduate Mathematics Club at UNCC.
+I also tutored for a course in operations research (Deterministic Models) during the spring semester of 2023.

-2021-2022 President and Co-Founder of the Undergraduate Mathematics Club at UNCC.
+Feel free to contact me via email at ethanfeiza@gmail.com.